CommE2E/comm/docs/dev_environment.md

 If you have trouble getting Flipper to work with a physical iOS device, it may be due to Python weirdness.
 The above steps have been tested with Python 3.9 sourced from Homebrew.
 Let @ashoat know if you have any trouble!

-## Codegen for gRPC

-gRPC is a framework from Google for writing services.
-As a developer, you define your service’s API using Protobufs, and gRPC handles the networking and basic infrastructure for you.

-The codegen for gRPC takes files written in the [protocol buffers language](https://developers.google.com/protocol-buffers/docs/proto3) as input and outputs C++ code that enables a developer to create a client and a server that use gRPC for communication.

-Because of C++ build dependencies, this could not be bundled as an npm package. `brew` also fails to install the required version so if you want to generate files in your local environment, you have to manually install Protobuf.

-If you find yourself needing to modify the Protobuf schema files, you’ll need to set up the tools to run the codegen.
-Follow the steps below:

-- `brew install autoconf automake libtool curl make unzip`
-- `curl -L https://github.com/protocolbuffers/protobuf/releases/download/v3.15.8/protobuf-cpp-3.15.8.tar.gz --output protobuf-cpp-3.15.8.tar.gz`
-- `tar xfzv protobuf-cpp-3.15.8.tar.gz`
-- `cd protobuf-3.15.8`
-- `./configure`
-- `make`
-- `make check`
-- `sudo make install`

-After installing, you should be able to check the version of Protobuf like this: `protoc --version`

-After installing Protobuf, you will also need to install gRPC using `brew install grpc`.
-This will install the `grpc_cpp_plugin` for `protoc` (the Protobuf compiler), which is necessary for compiling gRPC schemas.

-Please note that the order is crucial here - you have to first install Protobuf and only then gRPC.
-This is because otherwise gRPC will install Protobuf automatically from its dependency list, but the version of Protobuf will be incorrect.

-In the event that Homebrew installs Protobuf anyway, run `brew unlink protobuf` and `protoc --version` to ensure it matches the version above.

 ## Arcanist

 We use Phabricator for code review.
 To upload a “diff” to Phabricator, you’ll need to use a tool called Arcanist.